Featured Author: Kelly Ann Baker

 Gardening and growing indoor plants are great ways to explore your comfort zone and learn new things every season.
 Be grateful for the experiences instead of dwelling on plants that maybe did not grow according to plan.

 There is one thing I can always rely on!
-The Smart Plant Home app helps me easily identify common outdoor pests and give me all the tools I need to keep my plants thriving.
+The Smart Plant and Tree Care app helps me easily identify common outdoor pests and give me all the tools I need to keep my plants thriving.
 Download iOS here.
 Download Android here.

 Happy learning and growing my plant aficionado friends!